You can also use a custom Docker registry to install Puppet Remediate.

 https://localhost:8443, or port

-8443on the host where you installed Remediate.Note: When you first open the site, a warning message will be displayed that indicates the site certificate is untrusted.
+8443on the host where you installed Remediate.Note: When you first open the site, a warning message is displayed that indicates the site certificate is untrusted.
 This is because Remediate uses a self-signed certificate and is expected behavior.
 Accept the certificate to continue.

 - Read and accept the software license agreement.